Swire Pacific Limited

 The motor vehicle distribution business was expanded in 1997 with the acquisition of the Volvo distributorship in Hong Kong and most of Mainland China.
 However, weak consumer demand in Taiwan continued to depress volumes and margins.

 Whilst the division's other agency operations performed creditably during the year, the retail sportswear business was severely affected, in common with much of the retail market in Hong Kong, by the economic conditions in the region in the latter part of the year.

 Marine Services Division

-At 31st December 1998, consolidated net borrowings amounted to HK$18,012 million, and when related to shareholders' funds and minority interests totalling HK$65,815 million, resulted in a gearing ratio of 0.27/1.
-The increase in gearing ratio over that at 31st December 1997 reflects increased borrowings in 1998, but more significantly the reduction in the valuation of the Group's investment properties at the end of the year.
+During the year, the Company undertook a share buy-back exercise and purchased for cancellation some 29.9 million 'A' shares and 17.4 million 'B' shares at an overall cost of HK$1,833 million.
+At 31st December 1997, consolidated net borrowings, including US$600 million Perpetual Capital Securities, amounted to HK$12,944 million which, when related to shareholders' funds and minority interests totalling HK$95,830 million resulted in a gearing ratio of 0.14/1.
+The increase in the gearing ratio over that at 31st December 1996 reflects increased borrowings in 1997 and a reduction in the valuation of the Group's investment properties at the end of the year.

 P D A Sutch